 I am often asked about why I do what I do.
 A fair question is: Why would anyone strive to become a prolific producer of 3D digital art that spans over a decade?

 — This 2017 image from my illustrated short short “Best of Beck” is emblematic of my creative works.
 There are highly masculine men depicted.
 There is a sense of peril that has endangered at least one of the men.
+My visual works are within the bara underground art genre.
 If there is any “message” in works of mine such as this, here we go: Men can be violent and unpredictable, so keep your eyes open for opportunities for your survival.
 I follow in the footsteps of Tom of Finland, whose “message” rang through to me loud and clear a long time ago.

 But, honestly, I am not a message-oriented artist.
 I suppose there always is some kind of messaging that I must be conveying through my creative works.
 And yet, I do not start out with a particular sense of message when I produce creative works.
 Messages just happen.
 Is that magic?
 Nor do I strive to be considered prolific.
 That just happens by itself.